PiotrKalinski/MateuszDragonWielki/README.md

 ## Issues, important notes

 In terms of showing processed expression, I had to think about how to split technologies between three parts.
-Flask server suited well for small project as this one, Ruby for calculating expression and Golang as procedural language suited well for interfaces with typed structs.
+Flask server suited well for small project as this one, Ruby for calculating expression and Golang as procedural language suited well for interfaces with typed struts.

 If I had a possibility to change, or improve something I'd rather:

 * Rewrite python logging.
 * Perhaps split calculation class to separate logging method.
-* There is surely a place for tool that creates some cool documentation like Swagger - if I had a bigger experience with it I'd definitely used it.
+* There was a try to close implementation in docker, but I had a problem with network.
+Golang app couldn't connect to flask api server.
 * If I had any earlier experience with Python I would definitely try to make tests.